Visitor

-Having slipped again our net of word-
+Having slipped again these weaves

 hoping to noose feels safe enough